A&E (Accident and Emergency) Negligence Claims

 A&E consultants are highly-qualified doctors who oversee the care of emergency patients, usually during their first four hours in hospital.
 Along with A&E nurses, they provide a vital service, in often the most critical of circumstances.

 But what if you are one of the unfortunate ones, and the negligent treatment you receive in the accident and emergency department means that you suffer additional injury or illness?
-If you’re suffering from a subsequent injury or illness, caused by the negligence of a medical professional in A&E you may be entitled to claim compensation due to medical negligence, at no cost to you, on a no win no fee basis.
+If you’re suffering from a subsequent injury or illness, caused by the negligence of a medical professional in A&E, you may be entitled to claim compensation due to medical negligence, at no cost to you, on a NO WIN NO FEE basis, with MG Legal's medical negligence specialist solicitors.

 When is the A&E Department negligent?